pmem/syscall_intercept/README.md

 on the following assumptions:

 - Each syscall made by the applicaton is issued via libc
-- No other facility attempts to hotpach libc in the same process
+- No other facility attempts to hotpatch libc in the same process
 - The libc implementation is already loaded in the processes memory space when the intercepting library is being initialized
 - The machine code in the libc implementation is suitable